 Some of you have already contributed, and we will be in touch about how your generous dollars could be applied to this membership if you choose.

 If you have not yet supported this work, or want to increase your contribution, please do so now.
 The new “Be a Badass” community has two options for membership — one is tax deductible — with special perks.
-See our back-page ad.
+See the post below for details.

 Together we can continue to create and share unique content from storytellers statewide.